Logius-standaarden/NL-GOV-profile-for-CloudEvents/Context Attributes.md

 protocol metadata fields.
 This specification defines a canonical string-encoding for each type that MUST be supported by all implementations.

-- `Boolean` - a boolean value of "true" or "false".
+- `Boolean` - A boolean value of "true" or "false".
   - String encoding: a case-sensitive value of `true` or `false`.
 - `Integer` - A whole number in the range -2,147,483,648 to +2,147,483,647
   inclusive.
 This is the range of a signed, 32-bit, twos-complement encoding.
   Event formats do not have to use this encoding, but they MUST only use `Integer` values in this range.
-  - String encoding: Integer portion of the JSON Number per [RFC 7159, Section 6](https://tools.ietf.org/html/rfc7159#section-6)
+  - String encoding: Integer component of the JSON Number per [RFC 7159, Section 6](https://tools.ietf.org/html/rfc7159#section-6)
 - `String` - Sequence of allowable Unicode characters.
 The following characters are disallowed: